How to stop freezing up and start speaking up with your partner

 By the end of the session, Zoe told me exactly how to mirror her movements, exactly the way she wanted, WITHOUT feeling any fear.
 It was an amazing shift!
 It primed her body to be ready and be assertive with her partner the next time they got into conflict.

-This was already SO much more effective than the years of couples therapy they were in, where she constantly talked about how she wanted to stop freezing up, but could never physically change it.
+This was already SO much more effective than years of couples therapy, where she constantly talked about how she wanted to stop freezing up, but could never physically change it.